Roberto Eduardo Viola

-Roberto Eduardo Viola (13 October 1924 – 30 September 1994) was an Argentine military officer who briefly served as president of Argentina from 29 March to 11 December 1981 as a military dictator.
+Roberto Eduardo Viola (13 October 1924 – 30 September 1994) was an Argentine military officer who served as the 43rd President of Argentina and the 2nd President of the National Reorganization Process from 29 March to 11 December 1981 as a military dictator.

 Early life

 He was born as Roberto Eduardo Viola on 13 October 1924.
 His parents were Italian immigrants Angelo Viola and Rosa Maria Prevedini, both from Casatisma, a town in the Province of Pavia.

-President of Argentina
+Presidency (1981)

-After Videla's departure, Viola formally assumed the post of President of Argentina.
+After Jorge Rafael Videla left office, Viola formally assumed the post of President of Argentina.

 Economic policy

 Viola appointed Lorenzo Sigaut as finance minister, and it became clear that Sigaut were looking for ways to reverse some of the economic policies of Videla's minister José Alfredo Martínez de Hoz.
 Notably, Sigaut abandoned the sliding exchange rate mechanism and devalued the peso, after boasting that "they who gamble on the dollar, will lose".
 Argentines braced for a recession after the excesses of the sweet money years, which destabilized Viola's position.

+Viola priorities were economic recovery and greater political freedom for Argentina.
+He intends to combat the problems of inflation, an overvalued peso, and the balance of payments by continuing the previous administration's policy of encouraging a liberal economy dominated by private enterprises.

 Viola was also the victim of infighting within the armed forces.
 After being replaced as Navy chief, Eduardo Massera started looking for a political space to call his own, even enlisting the enforced and unpaid services of political prisoners held in concentration camps by the regime.
 The mainstream of the Junta's support was strongly opposed to Massera's designs and to any attempt to bring about more "populist" economic policies.